hafizshakeel/vision-applications/IMAGE SEGMENTATION/README.md

 # PyTorch implementation of UNet

-This repository contains a PyTorch implementation of U-Net, a convolutional network designed for semantic segmentation of medical images and other image segmentation tasks.
+This is a PyTorch implementation of U-Net, a convolutional network designed for the semantic segmentation of medical images and other image segmentation tasks.

 ## Features